Lawrenco/Sound-and-Image-Processing-Portfolio/README.md

 We were asked to create five small P5-Sketches.
 Enjoy.

 # Interactive SinWave:
-I have played around with patterns and dots and wanted to create an animation you could find on Instagram or Tumblr.
+I have played around with patterns and dots and wanted to create an animation you would typically find on Instagram or Tumblr.
 I wanted it to be minimalistic but also interactive.
 Because of that, I added the mouse function so that the user could easily interact with this animation. https://editor.p5js.org/Lawrenco/present/YeWEsDwz5